Haus-des-Engagements/re-sharing/README.md

 ## Database

 ### Postgres
-Django connects to a Postgres Database, that runs inside vagrant.
+Django connects to a Postgres Database.
 The database can be recreated with these commands:

 * Delete the database: `dropdb re-sharing`
 * Create database: `createdb re-sharing`